HarjapBhatia/YouTube-clone/README.md

-# youtube-clone
+# YouTube-clone
- this is a clone of youtube
+ This is a clone of Youtube